robmclaughliniv/satisfactories/README.md

-# Satisfactories
+# Satisfactory Planner

-The ultimate planning tool for Satisfactory, the factory-building game.
-This web application helps you keep track of your in-game worlds and factories—from managing production rates and resource flows to planning future builds.
+A planning tool for the game Satisfactory.

 ## Features